tabvengers/spicy-sections/README.md

 }
 ```

-_Note: The CSS Custom Property is only read only._
+_Note: The CSS Custom Property is read only._

 ### Hash references
 In normal content, markup can contain `id` attributes which will be scrolled to and focus-navigation set to the first matching element when the URL contains a matching `#` (hash).
 This element carries this idea forward and will activate tabs accordingly, whether that hash matches the heading, or content within it.